EMT-Basic Training Permit

 (ONLY FOR PART OF A LICENSED EMT-BASIC SERVICE) application is found in

-System (exit DHS) under "Apply for a License".
+System (exit DHS) under "Applications".

 Timely Permit Review